knudmoeller/Linked-AGS/README.md

 ## URI Structure ##

-In a nutshell, the structure of the **AGS** is made up of 8 digits, which are a concatenation of identifiers from higher-order administrative regions down to lower order administrative regions.
+In a nutshell, the structure of the **AGS** is made up of 8 digits, which are a concatenation of identifiers from higher-order administrative regions down to lower-order administrative regions.
 In detail, the AGS is structured as follows:

     BUNDESLAND          2 digits
     REGIERUNGSBEZIRK    1 digit